mbbx6spp/carson/README.md

 who want to use Carson to continuously deliver software.
-Also "drama" refers to runtime failures encountered that should (assuming you provision enough redundancy when deploying Carson) have simple and reasonable policies to retry/redirect requests, etc to fulfill user requests.
+Also "drama" refers to runtime failures encountered that should (assuming you provision enough redundancy when deploying Carson) have simple and reasonable policies to retry/redirect requests, etc to fulfill user/triggered requests.
 * Carson will have a focus on separating concerns using decentralized semantics wherever possible.
-This means if it is possible to build a feature using decentralized protocols, then it will be (eventually, first cuts might not be decentralized depending on what is relatively prioritized).
+This means if it is possible to build a feature using decentralized protocols, then it will be (eventually).
 The purpose of this is to remove single points of failure when possible.
 * Carson will be configuration management friendly.
 Fuck 30,000+ lines of XML configuration for a Jenkins server.
 Yes.
 That is unreasonable and completely insane.
 Carson instead will think of ease of configuration management from the get-go.

-A secondary goal of Carson is to offer a pluggable design to enable others to contribute various forms of authentication and authorization integrations to numerous notification medium functionality (e.g. email, IRC, XMPP, Twitter).
+A secondary goal of Carson is to offer well defined "protocols" for extension enabling others to contribute various forms of authentication and authorization integrations or numerous notification medium functionality (e.g. email, IRC, XMPP, Twitter).
 The way I plan to promote _pluggable design_ of separate concerns of the application is to define simple yet effective protocols for each separate concern.

 Note: this is quite opposite to the priorities of Jenkins and Hudson.
 The focus of these tools is on "flexibility" not usability.
 The above two goals